Azure/DevOps-Self-Hosted/constructs/azureDevOpsScaleSet/README.md

 - Azure DevOps Pipelines: Folder  `.azuredevops\azureDevOpsScaleSet`
 - [CARML](https://aka.ms/CARML) modules: Folder `CARML0.4`

-Further, please refer to the Wiki for information on how to apply the construct.
+For further information, please refer to the Wiki for information on how to apply the construct.